microsoft/MCW-Securing-Azure-IoT-solutions/Hands-on lab/HOL step-by step - Securing Azure IoT solutions.md

 Duration: 20 minutes

 This exercise will evaluate the logs from when you enabled diagnostic logging on your Azure resources and then setup some alerts based on any important configuration changes that an Azure user may make to your IoT infrastructure.
+You will also setup a baseline such that if a local user makes a change on your IoT Device, the security agent will make note of it and notify you.

 ### Task 1: Create IoT Baseline checks